funfunky/own_website1/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio: I am a Postdoc in the Department of Psychology and Behavioural Sciences at Aarhus University.
 Prior to that, I finished my PhD at the University of Copenhagen (2017-2020).

-# Interests to show in About widget
-interests:
-Key scientific areas:
-- Individual and situational predictors of antisocial behaviors, such as dishonesty, bribery, and corruption
-- Interactions between the prosocial personality trait of Honesty-Humility and situational factors in predicting antisocial behavior
-- Relations between creativity and antisocial behavior
-- The role of (un)ethical justifications in motivating prosocial and antisocial behavior

 # Education to show in About widget